 Unfortunately, we suspect that few agree with us.
 Essentially all of those active in FC

 seem to fall into the skeptic or proponent group.
-It may take a decade before the truth
+It may take decades before the truth

 about FC becomes obvious.
 Unfortunately, almost all experts are taking extreme positions;